 This will reset your BIOS and can work as a fix for no display issues with integrated graphics.

 Also Read: How to Reset BIOS?

 2. Disable Dedicated GPU in Device Manager

-Another fairly simple way to switch to integrated graphics card is to disable the dedicated graphics card from the Device Manager.
+Another relatively simple way to switch to an integrated graphics card is to disable the dedicated graphics card from the Device Manager.

 You can access Device Manager by Right-Clicking “This PC” -> “Manage” and then selecting Device Manager from the left-hand menu.

 In the Device Manager, open the “Display Adapters” section.